Light-Life Movement: History

+The Movement gathers together people of various ages and vocations.
+The family branch of the Movement, for married couples, is called the Domestic Church.
+Small groups of the members of the Movement usually form a community in a Catholic parish.
+Catholic priests work in the Movement as its "moderators" or directors.
+They are responsible for the spiritual formation of the members.
+The person responsible for the whole Movement is the General Moderator, currently Fr.
+Marek Sędek.

 Programme

 Spirituality of the Light-Life Movement has been expressed in The Guideposts of the New Man.
-The formation programme is at the heart of the Movement and is based upon the document Rite of Christian Initiation of Adults.
+The formation programme is at the heart of the Movement and is based upon the document Order of Christian Initiation of Adults.